Robbins180/Robbins180/README.md

 I'm Drew from the Houston area and I make content through Web Development and Design.
 I enjoy learning new languages and frameworks like React and React native.
 My other programming passions are design, creating vivid websites and solving bugs.

-Skills:  REACT / ANGULAR / JS / HTML / CSS / RUBY / SQL / NODE / EXPRESS
+## Skills and Experiance

+- REACT
+- REACT NATIVE 📲
+- ANGULAR
+- 💻 HTML | CSS | JS
+- 💎 RUBY | RAILS
+- 🔍 SQL | NODE | EXPRESS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning React Native || More JavaScript